-“Cock-Eyed” Frank Loving (1860?-1882) – Still in his teens, Loving was involved in the Richardson-Loving gunfight at the Long Branch Saloon, in Dodge City, Kansas in 1879.
-He was later involved in the Trindad, Colorado Saloon gunfight in 1882, where he was shot dead.
+“Cock-Eyed” Frank Loving (1860?-1882) – Still in his teens, Loving was involved in the Richardson-Loving gunfight at the Long Branch Saloon, in Dodge City, Kansas, in 1879.
+He was later involved in the Trinidad, Colorado Saloon gunfight in 1882, where he was shot dead.

 Aban Lucero – A gunman, he shot and killed a man in Galisteo, New Mexico, on February 9, 18 91.